CO-ORGANIZER

 11:00

-Focal Talk: TBD, Davide Deganello, professor, Mechanical Engineering, Swansea University (UK)
+Focal Talk: Exploring the interplay of flexography and rheology: Implications for printed patterns, Davide Deganello, professor, Mechanical Engineering, Swansea University (UK)

 11:30

-JIST-first Digital pre-distorted one-step phase retrieval algorithm for real-time hologram generation for holographic displays, Jinze Sha, Ada Goldney, Andrew Kadis, Jana Skimewskaja, and Timothy Wilkinson, University of Cambridge (UK)
+JIST-first Digital pre-distorted one-step phase retrieval algorithm for real-time hologram generation for holographic displays, Jinze Sha, Adam Goldney, Andrew Kadis, Jana Skirnewskaja, and Timothy D. Wilkinson, University of Cambridge (UK)

 Abstract: In a computer-generated holographic projection system, the image is reconstructed via the diffraction of light from a spatial light modulator.
 In this process, several factors could contribute to non-linearities between the reconstruction and the target image.
 This paper evaluates the non-linearity of the overall holographic projection system experimentally, using binary phase holograms computed using the one-step phase retrieval (OSPR) algorithm, and then applies a digital pre-distortion (DPD) method to correct for the non-linearity.
 Both a notable increase in reconstruction quality and a significant reduction in mean squared error were observed, proving the effectiveness of the proposed DPD-OSPR algorithm.